 - ability to “leverage” other sources of financing for a multiplier economic benefit using the IRS Approved Leverage Structure;

 - “softer” foreclosure and enforcement rights (because the Tax Credit Purchaser does not require a return of its purchase price for the NMTCs and the Allocatee is not using its own funds in the NMTC Financing);

 - if applicable, state NMTCs provide additional subsidy;

 - ability to obtain additional financing (based on the favorable and nontraditional terms discussed above); and

 - substantial community and economic impacts to residents in “Low-Income Communities” and “Targeted Populations.”

-We identify, profile and solicit Allocatees and NMTC Investors that provide optimal nontraditional and favorable terms and flexible underwriting requirements based on current and projected demand for certain types of borrowers (whether for-profit or nonprofit), uses of NMTC financing (such as real estate, equipment or operations), types of communities that will benefit from the NMTC financing (such as urban or rural or characterized by certain distress criteria (such as higher unemployment rates or poverty rates), and location in the country (based on NMTC Investors’ and Allocatees’ service area or targeted so-called “underserved states”).
+We identify, profile and solicit Allocatees and Tax Credit Purchasers that provide optimal nontraditional and favorable terms and flexible underwriting requirements based on current and projected demand for certain types of Borrowers (whether for-profit or nonprofit), uses of NMTC Financing (such as real estate, equipment or operations), types of communities that will benefit from the NMTC Financing (such as urban or rural or characterized by certain distress criteria (such as higher unemployment rates or poverty rates), and location in the country (based on Tax Credit Purchasers’ and Allocatees’ service areas or targeted so-called “underserved states”).